338.6 Special MA Services

 The hospice provider has the form signed by the attending physician and hospice medical director every 60 days.
 An illness is considered terminal if the individual is expected to live six months or less.
 The CAO does not need a copy of this form.

-This form is signed by the individual to confirm that he or she wants to get hospice care.
+This form is signed by the individual to confirm that they want to get hospice care.
 The hospice provider gives the CAO a copy of the form when a individual is applying for MA or when a individual moves to another hospice facility.

 If a recipient chooses a new hospice provider, the new provider must get this form, and the CAO must get a copy.